Did you know there are 58 counties in California, and that each has a county office of education?

 They all work a little differently, so let’s focus for a moment on the Orange County Department of Education.

-OCDE has two primary functions: First, the department provides direct instruction to our county’s most vulnerable student populations through its alternative and special education divisions.
+OCDE has two primary functions: First, the department provides direct instruction to our county’s most vulnerable student populations through its Alternative Education and Special Education divisions.

 Second, OCDE supports local school districts with services that are necessary for their operations, including professional development, high-speed internet access and security, legal and fiscal guidance, payroll systems, Local Control and Accountability Plan assistance and approval, and student enrichment.